addiscent/vagrant-ruby-rails/README.md

 Provisioning is a process during which all of the components needed for the _vagrant-ruby-rails_ _guest-vbox_ are downloaded, built, and placed into the _vagrant-ruby-rails_ _guest-vbox_.
 By default, _Vagrant_ executes this time-consumng provisioning of the _guest-vbox_ only the first time "vagrant up" is executed.
 Subsequent "vagrant up" commands will fetch the previously provisioned image from _host_ local storage, rather than redundantly provisioning the _guest-vbox_ every time "vagrant up" is executed.

-The provisioning files are the _Vagrantfile_ and a _Bash_ script named _install.sh_.
-By understanding how the files work together, and by editing the contents of those files, you can easily change the default versions of the components installed, or add/remove components, as desired.
+The provisioning file is the _Vagrantfile_.
+Inspect the _Vagrantfile_, and notice the provisioning commands which are located at the end of the file, following the "config.vm.provision" directive.
+Notice that these are typical GMU/Linux-style commands which you might use on a command line or in a _Bash_ shell script.
+By understanding how the _Vagrant_-specific directives, and the _Bash_-type commands work together, you can easily change the default versions of the components installed, or add/remove components, as desired.

-Note that if you change the _install.sh_ provisioning file, the installed _guest-vbox_ image will need to be rebuilt, (re-provisioned), in order to implement those changes.
+Note that if you change the provisioning commands at the end of the _Vagrantfile_, the installed _guest-vbox_ image will need to be rebuilt, (re-provisioned), in order to implement those changes.
 The _guest-vbox_ is re-provisioned by executing the "vagrant provision" command.

 Please see the _Vagrant_ documentation for more information about provisioning _Vagrant Boxes_.